hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 This section describes deploying a Super Validator (SV) node in kubernetes using Helm charts.
 The Helm charts deploy a complete node and connect it to a target cluster.

-We currently operate two clusters: `TestNet` which is upgraded weekly with a stable release, and `DevNet` which is upgraded nightly with a nightly dev release.
-Please use `TestNet` unless you have a specific reason not to, as `DevNet` may be unstable, and will also introduce breaking changes on a daily basis.
+Digital Asset currently operates two Canton Network clusters: `TestNet` and `DevNet`.
+Both upgrade weekly. `DevNet` is usually on the latest release. `TestNet` follows it on a one-week delay, and has some `DevNet`-only features disabled.
+Please use `DevNet` unless you have a specific reason not to.

 Note that there is not yet data retention from release to release in either `DevNet` or `TestNet`.
 This will change as the models and API's stabilize, but for now, each release should be a full release from scratch.
 No data should be retained when an environment is updated.